-The VTT Centre for Nuclear Safety (CNS) in Espoo hosts our brand-new multi-disciplinary laboratories and research facilities, all under one roof.
+The VTT Centre for Nuclear Safety (CNS) in Espoo hosts cutting-edge multi-disciplinary laboratories and research facilities for nuclear safety analysis, all under one roof.

 For the current list of accredited tests, see the website of the Finnish Accreditation Service FINAS.
 In addition to standard tests, we carry out demanding non-standard studies.